Your headline can make or break the success of your content marketing efforts, so it’s important to spend time crafting a powerful headline strategy.

 The time you spend on creating a headline worth clicking will pay off in more traffic, more engagement and more powerful marketing results.

-In this guide, you’ll learn about major headline trends, using active verbs, SEO considerations and how to rely on subheadings when need be.
+In this guide, you’ll learn about major headline trends, using active verbs, SEO considerations, headline strategies and how to rely on subheadings when need be.

 Take Trendy Headlines to Task

 The best way to determine a headline’s success is to test it with some traffic.
 How does your audience respond to it?
 Look at the below trends and if one suits your audience, give it a try.

 If you use a program that allows you to do split testing, even better!
 You can compare version A to version B and get even more insight into your audience.